 - Fish oils promote healing and help maintain weight.

 - Cut out foods that are sharp and crunchy and require a lot of chewing.

 - Limit foods that are spicy or acidic, as they can cause mouth pain.

 - Rule out drinks or foods that contain alcohol.

 Discuss Nutritional Supplements with your Doctor

 - Vitamin supplements, especially vitamins D and B, are important.

 - Zinc may stimulate taste, which is important in the oral, head and neck cancer diet.

-The HNCA also provides some simple recipe cards that can head and neck cancer patients, survivors and/or caregivers can cook at home.
+The HNCA is offering some simple online recipes that head and neck cancer patients, survivors and/or caregivers can try at home.